Skip to main content Skip to footer

 Kanban vs. Scrum: Cadence and timeline

-In Kanban, work flows continuously until the project ends.
-It’s more flexible and does not have set beginning and finishing dates for specific activities, and there is no prescribed sprint length or fixed schedule.
+With the Kanban method, work flows continuously until the project ends.
+It’s more flexible and does not have set beginning and finishing dates for specific activities — no prescribed sprint length or fixed schedule.

-On the other hand, Scrum operates with time-boxed iterations, typically lasting one to four weeks, known as sprints.
+On the other hand, the heart of the Scrum method are time-boxed iterations, typically lasting one to four weeks, known as sprints.
 Each sprint has a set start and end date, and work is delivered in blocks within these sprints, creating a more predictable environment.

 In Kanban, deliverables get released at their own pace when ready and without a set schedule.
 This flexible approach means a deliverable could be released early or late without needing a review.